RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-paletter.png %})

-You can also use a _maven plugin command_ to run the Quarkus application locally via CodeReady Workspaces Terminal:

-`mvn compile quarkus:dev`
+> This simply runs `mvn compile quarkus:dev` for you

 You should see a bunch of log output that ends with: